MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAnySet.md

 ---
-  title: bitsAnySet bitwise query object expression in Azure Cosmos DB for MongoDB vCore
+  title: $bitsAnySet bitwise query object expression in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The bitsAnySet command is used to select documents where any of the bit positions specified are set to `1`.
   author: avijitgupta